sersolmaz/CFD-CDN-UNITY/README.md

 More information about the system and set up can be found at DOI:XXX.

+## License
+Please see the file ./LICENSE for details.

 ## Contact
 Serkan Solmaz (https://www.kuleuven.be/wieiswie/en/person/00127798)
 * Department of Chemical Engineering, KU Leuven, Celestijnenlaan 200F, B-3001 Leuven, Belgium